ShoumikSaha/DRSM/docs/readme.md

 Here, the *number* in the script name indicates the *n* in our DRSM-n models.
 For example, running `train_script4.sh` script would train our DRSM-4.

+Below are the arguments for training -

+`--root_dir`: path of root directory that contains the dataset

+`--train_path`: path of csv that contains the file paths from train-set

+`--val_path`: path of csv that contains the file paths from validation-set

+`--test_path`: path of csv that contains the file paths from test-set

+`--dir_path`: directory where the trained model will be saved

 ## Evaluation

 ## Dataset